 However, this problem is one an average citizen can do something about, as Verlyn Klinkenborg states in his article on Light Pollution: "Of all the pollution we face, light pollution is perhaps the most easily remedied.
 Simple changes in lighting design and installation yield immediate changes in the amount of light spilled into the atmosphere and, often, immediate energy savings."

-HUMAN POPULATION IMPACTED BY LIGHT POLLUTION
+% OF HUMAN POPULATION IMPACTED BY LIGHT POLLUTION

 IMPACT ON ANIMALS & PLANT LIFE